prettier/prettier/docs/rationale.md

+---
+id: rationale
-# Rationale
+title: Rationale
+---

-Prettier is an opinionated JavaScript formatter.
+Prettier is an opinionated code formatter.
 This document gives a rationale behind those opinions.

 ## What prettier is concerned about